Politics of Switzerland: Political conditions

+Protesting in Switzerland

+While there is not an explicit ban on protesting in Switzerland, the country has been criticized by groups such as Amnesty International for the obligation to gain official approval to protest and shoulder potential costs in some cantons.
+The 2024 Amnesty International annual report found that peaceful protesters faced disproportionate restrictions by police and cantonal authorities.
+Amnesty International claim that the right to protest enables individuals to express universally recognized human rights such as freedom of expression, peaceful assembly, the right to life, and more.

 Foreign relations

 Switzerland has avoided alliances that might entail military, political, or direct economic action.
 In June 2001, Swiss voters approved new legislation providing for the deployment of armed Swiss troops for international peacekeeping missions under United Nations or Organization for Security and Co-operation in Europe auspices as well as international cooperation in military training.
 The Swiss have broadened the scope of activities in which they feel able to participate without compromising their neutrality.

 Switzerland maintains diplomatic relations with almost all countries and historically has served as a neutral intermediary and host to major international treaty conferences.
 The country has no major disputes in its bilateral relations.

 Energy politics

-The energy generated in Switzerland comprises 55.2% hydroelectricity, 39.9% from nuclear power, about 4% from conventional sources and about 1% other.
+The electrical energy generated in Switzerland comprises 56.6% hydroelectricity, 32.4% from nuclear power, 8% renewable energy and 3% from conventional sources.

 On 18 May 2003, two referendums regarding the future of nuclear power in Switzerland were held.
 The referendum Electricity Without Nuclear asked for a decision on a nuclear power phase-out and Moratorium Plus asked about an extension of an existing law forbidding the building of new nuclear power plants.
 Both were turned down: Moratorium Plus by a margin of 41.6% for and 58.4% opposed, and Electricity Without Nuclear by a margin of 33.7% for and 66.3% opposed.
 The former ten-year moratorium on the construction of new nuclear power plants was the result of a federal popular initiative voted on in 1990 which had passed with 54.5% Yes vs. 45.5% No votes (see Nuclear power in Switzerland for details).

 In May 2011, due to the Fukushima accident in Japan, the Swiss government decided to abandon plans to build new nuclear reactors.
 The country's five existing reactors will be allowed to continue operating, but will not be replaced at the end of their life span.
 The last will go offline in 2034.